 Sitejet uses the "my." and "partner." subdomains for white labeling.
 Therefore, we recommend that you do not assign your own subpages to these, or other subdomains used by Sitejet, which include "api.", "cms.", "preview.", and "preset.".

 In addition to the settings in Sitejet described below, an A record is required in the DNS settings of your domain, which points to our server as it does for "www".
-The A record for the subdomain "test" might look like this:
+The DNS record for the subdomain "services" might look like this:

 Subdomains in Sitejet